ViciousSquid/Dosidicus/Docs/Technical Overview.md

 - Presence of food items influences the 'pursuing_food' state.
 - Cleanliness of the environment affects the squid's cleanliness state.
-- Time of day (if implemented) might affect sleep cycles.

 ## 7. Learning and Adaptation